lcdm-uiuc/info490-sp16/Week14/lesson1.md

 ## Introduction to Spark ##

-In this lesson, you will about Spark
+In this lesson, you will about Spark, a popular new approach to processing big data.
+Spark provides an alternative to the Map-Reduce approach for processing tasks on Hadoop.
+Spark was built around a concept called Resilient Distributed Datasets (or RDDs).
+In this lesson, we introduce Spark, demonstrate how to perform basic operations within Spark, before introducing RDDs and how to perform basic data processing.
+All Spark processing is done locally this week, but the basic concepts all extend to larger Hadoop clusters, and the processing is done by using Python via pySpark.

 ###Objectives ###

 By the end of this lesson, you will be able to:

 - Understand the basic concepts of Spark
-- Be familiar with
+- Be familiar with an RDD
-- Be able to use
+- Be able to use pySpark to create Spark applications from within an IPython Notebook.

 ### Time Estimate ###